janosh/matbench-discovery/readme.md

 </h4>

-> TL;DR: We benchmark ML models on crystal stability prediction from unrelaxed structures finding universal interatomic potentials (UIP) like [CHGNet](https://github.com/CederGroupHub/chgnet), [M3GNet](https://github.com/materialsvirtuallab/m3gnet) and [MACE](https://github.com/ACEsuit/mace) to be highly accurate, robust across chemistries and ready for production use in high-throughput discovery pipelines.
+> TL;DR: We benchmark ML models on crystal stability prediction from unrelaxed structures finding universal interatomic potentials (UIP) like [CHGNet](https://github.com/CederGroupHub/chgnet), [M3GNet](https://github.com/materialsvirtuallab/m3gnet) and [MACE](https://github.com/ACEsuit/mace) to be highly accurate, robust across chemistries and ready for production use in high-throughput materials discovery.

 Matbench Discovery is an [interactive leaderboard](https://janosh.github.io/matbench-discovery/models) and associated [PyPI package](https://pypi.org/project/matbench-discovery) which together make it easy to rank ML energy models on a task designed to closely simulate a high-throughput discovery campaign for new stable inorganic crystals.